Ridepulse/Ridepulse-control/README.md

 # Important notes:
  ❗ Main.mp4 and Gameday.mp4 are needed in the main folder for the boarding to work (working on a way to import them).
+ ❗ DMG needs to be manually put in the folder 'Scorebord' because the file size is too large for GitHub.

 # Functions
  ✅ config.json includes settings for the displays, Spotify playlists, duration of scorebord sponsors, if the greg visual should be played in min 4 and the layout of the scoreboards (font, size, etc).
   <br /> ✅ Proper error handling is mostly implemented with warning boxes.